motze92/office365-mail/README.md

 ### Laravel < 7

-For Larevel 6 and earlier please use
+For Laravel 6 and earlier please use

 ```
 {